WKPhang/Filter-Nested-List-In-R/README.md

 Script for filtering nested list in R

 ## How To
-Create a custom function as below.
+To filter a nested "list" object by maintaining a list of selected characters, create a custom function script as below.
 Important note: this custom function mantains rows with empty element

 ```
 filter_nested_list <- function(nested_list, chars_to_filter) {